koengr/QCforBusiness/_applications/chemistry.md

 the complex quantum state of systems with many particles.
-As far back as 1981, physicist Richard Feynman ended a conference talk with a famous [quote](https://link.springer.com/article/10.1007/BF02650179), hinting at the opportunities of quantum computing[^43]:
+As far back as 1981, physicist Richard Feynman ended a conference talk with a famous [quote](https://link.springer.com/article/10.1007/BF02650179), hinting at the opportunities of quantum computing[^47]:

-> *“I'm not happy with all the analyses that go with just the classical
+> *‘I'm not happy with all the analyses that go with just the classical
 > theory, because nature isn't classical, dammit, and if you want to
 > make a simulation of nature, you'd better make it quantum
-> mechanical”.*
+> mechanical’.*

 Since then, scientists have become increasingly adept at accurately controlling quantum systems.
 Today, universities boast a wide spectrum